 “She pulled the postcard from her bag and handed it over the desk to Strike.
 The picture on the front reproduced a self-portrait of Joshua Reynolds, his hand shading his eyes in the stereotypical pose of one staring at something indistinct.”
 Troubled Blood, Chapter 26

-The National Portrait Gallery is currently closed for refurbishment until spring of 2023, but you can find more information on their website here or find their location on the map below.
+You can find more information about the National Portrait Gallery on their website here or find their location on the map below.